Quantum Invariants and Fiberedness: Preliminaries

 We recall the inverted state sum and the definition of the $F_K$ invariant from \cite{Park21}.
 Let $B_n$ be the braid group on $n$ strands and denote by $\sigma_1,\dots,\sigma_{n-1}$ its usual (Artin) generators.
 Every knot $K$ can be represented as a closure of some braid $\beta$, as depicted in \cref{fig:braid_closure}.
 For the rest of this section, we fix a braid $\beta$ which represents a knot $K$.

-From a braid $\bd$ we define a pair of sets $(V_\bd,E_\bd)$, where $V_\bd$ is the set of crossings in $\bd$ and $E_\bd$ the set of segments connecting the crossings.
-By ``closing the braid'' we identify the very top segments with the very bottom (\cref{fig:braid_state_sum}), such that every segment in $E_\bd$ is associated to exactly two crossings in $V_\bd$.
+Denote by $V_\bd$ the set of crossings in $\bd$ and by $E_\bd$ the set of segments in the braid connecting the crossings.
+By taking the closure of the braid, we identify the very top segments with the very bottom ones (\cref{fig:braid_state_sum}), such that every segment in $E_\bd$ is associated to exactly two crossings in $V_\bd$.
 In \cref{fig:crossing-graph} we represent an element of $V_\bd$ as a vertex and the associated segments in $E_\bd$ as directed edges.